Support for implementing the 2030 Agenda for Sustainable Development in Latin America and the Caribbean

 Overall term: 2016 to 2018

-Since 1980, the United Nations Economic Commission for Latin America and the Caribbean (ECLAC, Spanish: CEPAL) and the German Federal Ministry for Economic Cooperation and Development (BMZ) have been cooperating in the promotion of a socially and ecologically sustainable economic development in the region.
-In 2003, these two institutions entered into a strategic partnership which has further intensified their cooperation in each of the two-year programme phases.
+The UN Economic Commission for Latin America and the Caribbean (ECLAC, or CEPAL in Spanish) and the German Federal Ministry for Economic Cooperation and Development (BMZ) have been working together since 1980 to promote socially and environmentally sustainable economic development in the region.
+ECLAC acts as a think tank for these countries, analysing and developing policy proposals.
+In 2003, ECLAC and BMZ formed a strategic partnership, thereby further intensifying their joint activities through cooperation programmes each lasting two years.
+The measures are implemented by GIZ.

 The countries of Latin America and the Caribbean have integrated selected elements of the 2030 Agenda for Sustainable Development into their national strategies and action plans.

-The project supports cooperation and promotes synergies between ECLAC and German development co-operation projects.
-ECLAC benefits from the lessons learned through these projects, as it can use them to improve its own policy proposals, and implement its strategies more effectively at local level.
+The team supports collaboration between ECLAC and German development cooperation projects.
+ECLAC benefits from the experience gained in these projects, drawing on lessons learned to improve its own policy proposals and implement its strategies in the region more effectively.